Skip to main content

 • Works with any AI tool that supports the MCP (Model Context Protocol).

-• Available on Max and Business Chronicle plans.
+• Available on Pro, Plus, and Max Chronicle plans.
 Generations charge credits.

 Installation